Seven fundraisers are taking on the London Landmarks Half Marathon for WAY

 Seven runners are getting ready to lace up their running shoes for the London Landmarks Half Marathon on Sunday, 12 April in support of WAY Widowed and Young – raising funds to help our charity continue its work supporting young widowed people across the UK.

 WAY supporter Kyer is among those taking part in the event, which passes key London landmarks including Big Ben, the London Eye, St Paul’s Cathedral and the Tower of London.
-She has already raised £2,000.
+She has already raised more than £2,000.
 She chose to support WAY after seeing first-hand the help her mum, Kelly, received through the charity’s peer support network.

 “The reason I’ve chosen to support WAY Widowed and Young is purely down to the fact I have witnessed my mum lose her husband – my step dad – last year, which was a total shock,” says Kelly.
 “My mum received so much help through WAY and I honestly couldn’t thank the charity enough.”